Prev page Next page Back to Blog

 The skin expert's 4 tips for you with dry and sensitive skin

+Now in autumn, when the air gets drier and it gets colder, many people with dry and sensitive skin start to "feel" their skin again.
+During the summer, the skin feels soft and nice, but with the arrival of autumn, the skin becomes drier and some people experience that the skin tightens and becomes more sensitive.
 Skin sensitivity can have complex causes such as a thinner epidermis but also a change in the skin's sensitivity receptors.
 Several substances in skin care products can trigger a sensitivity, so the skin care you choose to use and how you use it can be an important component in avoiding reactions and achieving calm, soft and hydrated skin.

 By treating dry and sensitive skin correctly, you can strengthen the skin's important barrier function that holds moisture in the skin, reduce water loss (TEWL) and get the important skin flora, i.e. the microbiome, to thrive and come into balance.
 In combination, this will result in skin that is stronger, smoother and healthier.
 Here are Skinome's founder, Dr. Johanna Gillbros, 4 best tips on how best to treat dry and sensitive skin.

-So go through your skin care routine and think about which products you really need and which ingredients you should avoid in your skin care products.
+So go through your skincare routine and think about which products you really need and which ingredients you should avoid in your skincare products.

 3. Soften and moisturize with skin-like ingredients